charlesrocabert/MetEvolSim/README.md

 - <strong>Evolution experiments</strong>, based on a Markov Chain Monte Carlo (MCMC) algorithm,
 - <strong>Sensitivity analysis</strong>, by exploring every kinetic parameters in a given range and recording associated fluxes and metabolic abundances changes.

+All numerical analyses output files are saved in a subfolder <code>output</code>, automatically created by MetEvolSim.

 ### Evolution experiments:
 Three types of evolution experiments are availables:
 - <code>MUTATION_ACCUMULATION</code>: Run a mutation accumulation experiment by keeping all new mutations without any selection,